line/armeria/site/src/sphinx/server-grpc.rst

     Server server = sb.build();
     server.start();

-See :ref:`server-decorator-service-with-path-mappings` for more information about :api:`ServiceWithPathMappings`.
+See :ref:`server-decorator-service-with-routes` for more information about :api:`ServiceWithRoutes`.

 ``gRPC-Web``
 ------------